yusufozturk/panther/docs/gitbook/policies/scanning/README.md

 ## How It Works

-When onboarding a new AWS account for compliance, Panther conducts a baseline scan to compile existing resources in your account.
+When onboarding a new AWS account for cloud security, Panther conducts a baseline scan to compile existing resources in your account.
 Resource changes are tracked in real-time and scans periodically run on your account to ensure the most consistent state possible.

 This functionality is enabled by creating a [read-only IAM Role](https://docs.aws.amazon.com/general/latest/gr/aws-security-audit-guide.html) and [AWS CloudWatch Event Rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) to stream real-time events.
 Automatic remediation can also be configured to reactively fix insecure infrastructure.